Modeling Task Effects in Human Reading with Neural Network-based Attention: Modeling Study 1

 \subsubsection{Dataset}

 To evaluate the reading behavior of the trained model, we used the English section of the Dundee corpus \citep{kennedy_parafoveal--foveal_2005}, which consists of 20~texts from \emph{The Independent}, annotated with eye-movement data from ten English native speakers.
 Each native speakers read all 20~texts and answered a comprehension question after each text.
 We split the Dundee corpus into a development and a test set, with texts 1--3 constituting the development set.
 The development set consists of 78,300 tokens, and the test set of 281,911 tokens.
-For evaluation, we removed the datapoints removed by \cite{demberg_data_2008}, mainly consisting of words at the beginning or end of lines, outliers, and cases of track loss.
-Furthermore, we removed datapoints where the word was outside of the vocabulary of the model, and those datapoints mapped to positions 1--3 or 48--50 of a sequence when splitting the data.
-After preprocessing, 62.9\% of the development tokens and 64.7\% of the test tokens remained.
-To obtain fixation rates and reading times per token, we used the eye-tracking measures computed by \cite{demberg_data_2008}.
+For evaluation, we removed the datapoints removed by \cite{demberg_data_2008}, mainly consisting of words at the beginning or end of lines and cases of track loss.
+Furthermore, we removed datapoints where the word was outside of the vocabulary of the model.
+After preprocessing, 81.1\% of tokens remained.
+To obtain fixation rate and reading time per token, we used the eye-tracking measures computed by \cite{demberg_data_2008}.
 The average fixation rate over all tokens was 62.1\% on the development set, and 61.3\% on the test set.

-The development set was used to run preliminary versions of the human evaluation studies, and to determine the human skipping rate (see Section~\ref{sec:study1:results}).
-All the results reported in this paper were computed on the test set, which remained unseen until the model was final.
+The development set was used to determine the human skipping rate (see Section~\ref{sec:study1:results}) and to choose the model parameter $\alpha$ (Section~\ref{sec:study1:implementation}).
+The model was then run on the test set to compute the results that we report in the following section.